sathishp5/peer5-docs/docs/Guides/Setting up HLS live streaming server using NGINX.md

 ```

-## 3. start nginx
+## 3. Start nginx

-test the configuration file
+Test the configuration file

     nginx -t

-start nginx in the background
+Start nginx in the background

     nginx

-start nginx in the foreground
+Start nginx in the foreground

     nginx -g 'daemon off;'

-reload the config on the go
+Reload the config on the go

     nginx -t && nginx -s reload

-kill nginx
+Kill nginx

     nginx -s stop